Click360Dev/apiv4/README.md

 ### Channels

-The `channels` parameter can be either:
+The `channels` parameter can include:
-(1) any Query String parameter, or
+(1) any Query String parameter, and
 (2) any of the standard channels, which include:
 - `source`
 - `medium`